bomonike/bomonike.github.io/time-services.md

 * <a target="_blank" href="https://www.youtube.com/watch?v=lP_WaOgIwXg">VIDEO</a>: "Connect and Fire Up the Adafruit GPS with the Pi Pico W"

-* <a https://www.youtube.com/watch?v=CLsXnSOIYMg&pp=ugUEEgJlbg%3D%3D">How to add GPS to Your Raspberry Pi Pico - A Simple GPS Project</a> by Core Electronics
+* <a target="_blank" href="https://www.youtube.com/watch?v=CLsXnSOIYMg&pp=ugUEEgJlbg%3D%3D">How to add GPS to Your Raspberry Pi Pico - A Simple GPS Project</a> by Core Electronics

 ## PTP (Precision Time Protocol)